-Tamasha and Freedom Studios present Taxi Tales Bradford as part of A Nation's Theatre
+*Taxi Tales Bradford as part of A Nations Theatre

-Join Tamasha and Freedom Studios for an exciting sneak preview of innovative site-specific theatre project Taxi Tales in which we present readings of monologues inspired by the lives and stories of real life minicab drivers from Bradford followed by a Q&A with the project collaborators.
+We partnered with Freedom Studios for an exciting sneak preview of innovative site-specific theatre project Taxi Tales in which we presented readings of monologues inspired by the lives and stories of real life minicab drivers from Bradford followed by a Q&A with the project collaborators.

-Conceived for the drivers to eventually perform to customers in their cabs, this follow up to the sold out 2015 presentations at London Writers Week and ARC, Stockton, has been developed collaboratively with playwright Nuzhat Ali and minicab drivers in Bradford alongside former taxi driver and playwright Ishy Din and Tamasha’s Artistic Director Fin Kennedy.
+Conceived for the drivers to eventually perform to customers in their cabs, this follow up to the sold out 2015 presentations at London Writers Week and ARC, Stockton, was developed collaboratively with playwrights Nuzhat Ali and Eamon Rooney and minicab drivers in Bradford alongside former taxi driver and playwright Ishy Din and Tamasha’s Artistic Director Fin Kennedy.

 A work-in-progress performance, Taxi Tales is inspired by Taxi by Egyptian writer Khaled Al-Khimissi, credited with having predicted the Arab Spring.
 Tamasha plans to roll out Taxi Tales into towns and cities from 2017.

-This event is part A Nation's Theatre Festival - a celebration of UK creativity.
-Theatre-makers from outside London will be presenting and developing shows across the capital April-May 2016.
+This event was part A Nation's Theatre Festival - a celebration of UK creativity.
+Theatre-makers from outside London presented and developed shows across the capital April-May 2016.